Coding multitype branching forests: application to the law of the total progeny of branching forest and to enumerations: Introduction

-The goal of this paper is to extend the program which is mentioned above to the multitype case.
+The goal of this paper is to extend the above program to the multitype case.
 The Lukasiewicz-Harris coding will first be extended to multitype forests and will lead to the bijection stated in Theorem \ref{coding} between forests and some set of coding sequences.
-Then in order to obtain the multitype Otter-Dwass identity which is stated in Theorem \ref{main}, we first need the equivalent of the Ballot Theorem, stated in Theorem \ref{ballot}.
-This theorem together with its equivalent deterministic form, the multivariate Cyclic Lemma \ref{crucial}, are actually amongst the most important results of this paper.
-Then, as a consequence, we will recover some recent results about enumeration of multitype forests and we will present a new proof of the multivariate Lagrange-Good inversion formula.
-In this section we only mention the extension of Otter-Dwass formula.
-Ballot Theorem, Cyclic Lemma, enumeration of forests and multivariate Lagrange-Good inversion formula requiring more preliminary results will be stated further in the text.\\
+Then in order to obtain the multitype Otter-Dwass identity which is stated in Theorem \ref{main}, we first need the equivalent of the Ballot Theorem.
+This theorem together with its equivalent deterministic form, the multivariate Cyclic Lemma, are actually amongst the most important results of this paper.
+Both results require more preliminary notation and will be stated further in the text, see Lemma \ref{crucial} and Theorem \ref{ballot}.\\

 Let us first set some definitions and notation in multitype branching processes.
 We set $\mathbb{Z}_+=\{0,1,2,\dots\}$ and $\mathbb{N}=\{1,2,\dots\}$, and for any integer $n\ge1$, the set $\{1,\dots,n\}$ will be denoted by $[n]$.
 In all the sequel of this paper, $d$ will be an integer such that $d\ge 2$.
 On a probability space $(\Omega,\mathcal{G},P)$, we define a $d$-type branching process ${\bf Z}:=\{(Z^{(1)}_n,\dots,Z^{(d)}_n),\,n\geq 0\}$, as a $\mathbb{Z}_+^d$ valued Markov chain with transition probabilities: